 Fraternity was also a significant part of the weekend.
 The seminarians were each assigned retreatants in order to mentor them.
 This provided for some very good spiritual conversations on discernment and life in general.
 Very enjoyable was an ice cream social where we and the seminarians were able to talk, play games, and have genuine human interaction, Continue reading

-Annual day of reflection for women held May 11 in Munhall, Pa The 16th annual Day of Reflection for Women, sponsored by the Office of Religious Education, was held May 11 at the Cathedral of St. John the Baptist in Munhall, Pa.
+Byzantine Spirituality Conference Welcomes Eparchial Bishop of Newton The annual Byzantine Spirituality Conference, sponsored by the Office of Religious Education, was held Nov.
+9 at the Cathedral of St. John the Baptist in Munhall, Pa.
 The title of this year’s … Continue reading

 Today, I’ll continue our series on the “Fruits of the Holy Spirit” and talk about joy and peace.
 Are they possible?
 Oh, yes.
 It does require something, though: placing God at the very center of our lives; central to all … Continue reading

 Archbishop William Skurla presents St. George emblem to Marylyn Barone for dedication to scouting Archbishop William Skurla came to Holy Trinity in Wall, Pa. on Oct.
 12 and concelebrated the 4 p.m.
 Divine Liturgy with Father Don Bolls.
 The reason … Continue reading